Greetings! Bjork here.

 Here’s a really cool comparison of two different time periods in Pinch of Yum’s history.

 The first is from May 1st, 2010 – Feb.
 28th, 2011.
 This is before Lindsay started consistently submitting and getting accepted to certain food sharing sites.

 The second is from Mar 1st, 2011 – December 31st, 2011.
 This is after Lindsay started consistently submitting to food sharing sites.

 Using this formula, we were able to increase Pinch of Yum traffic by almost 275,000 visitors in less than one year!
 That’s quite a testament to the power of pictures!

 Speaking of photography, there’s something that we’re really excited to share with you in tomorrow’s post!
 Stay tuned.

 Thanks so much for reading!

 Let us know if you have any questions, thoughts, or tips as we continue on our journey!

-And as always, we’re thrilled to donate all of the income from Pinch of Yum to an orphanage in the Philippines called Children’s Shelter of Cebu.
+And we’re thrilled to donate this month’s income from Pinch of Yum to an orphanage in the Philippines called Children’s Shelter of Cebu.